Framework Category

 Has your organization formally identified and documented areas of alignment and overlap between cybersecurity and enterprise risk management frameworks?

-This question assesses whether the organization has systematically analyzed how cybersecurity risks integrate with broader enterprise risk management (ERM) processes.
+Framework alignment is the concern here, namely whether you have formally identified and documented where cybersecurity and enterprise risk management overlap and connect.
 Identifying these alignments helps ensure cybersecurity risks are properly considered within the organization's overall risk appetite and management approach, rather than being treated in isolation.

 Has your organization established integrated control sets that address both cybersecurity risk management and cybersecurity supply chain risk management?